mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 ```julia-repl
 freezeFactorVariable!(gbp; factor = value, variable = value)
 ```

-The variable node index corresponding to the column number of the jacobian matrix.
+The functions accept the composite type `GraphicalModel` and the factor node index corresponding to the row number of the jacobian matrix, while the variable node index corresponding to the column number of the jacobian matrix.

 ---